- Standard Rate

 - Building Safety

-This course will provide an overview of the scope and major provisions of the Building Safety Bill in England and will also outline the more rigorous regime for the design, construction and operation of “Higher Risk Buildings” – those residential buildings over 18m in height or having seven or more stories.
+This course will provide an overview of the scope and major provisions of the Building Safety Act and will also outline the more rigorous regime for the design, construction and operation of “Higher Risk Buildings” in England– those residential buildings over 18m in height or having seven or more stories.

-- To enable delegates to understand the full scope, extent and implications of the building safety reform programme and of the Building Safety Bill, Fire Safety Act and supporting measures.
+- To enable delegates to understand the full scope, extent and implications of the building safety reform programme and of the Building Safety Act, Fire Safety Act and supporting regulations.

-- Understand the full range of amendments to existing building regulations and the scope of the new regulations that come into force in June 2022;
+- Understand the full range of amendments to existing building regulations and the scope of the new regulations that came into force on 1st October 2023;

 - Appreciate the full range of policy development that will have a direct impact on the construction sector over the coming three years;